 Admissions

 Mid-year transfer requests are applications for school places outside the usual primary school (Reception class) admissions processes.
 This includes children moving between schools within Middlesbrough, or children moving into Middlesbrough from another area or another country for example.
+Please see the policy below for further details.

 If you want to discuss or apply for a mid-year transfer, please contact the Middlesbrough Council’s School Admissions Team (see https://www.middlesbrough.gov.uk/schools-and-education/school-admissions/school-transfers) for an application form.
 You may also contact the school to enquire about the availability of place.